ibm-cloud-docs/appid/istio.md

 # Multicloud apps with Istio
 {: #istio-adapter}

 By using the App Identity and Access adapter, you can centralize all of your identity management in a single place.
+{: shortdesc}

+The App Identity and Access adapter is not currently supported.
+{: deprecated}

 Because enterprises use clouds from multiple providers or a combination of on and off-premise solutions, heterogeneous deployment models can help you to preserve existing infrastructure and avoid vendor lock-in.
 The adapter can be configured to work with any OIDC-compliant identity provider, such as {{site.data.keyword.appid_short_notm}}, which enables it to control authentication and authorization policies in all environments including front end and backend applications.
-And, **it does it all without any change to your code or the need to redeploy your application**.
+And, it does it all without any change to your code or the need to redeploy your application.
-{: shortdesc}

 What can the App Identity and Access adapter do for you?
 Check out the following video to learn more.